 A: Students in the Mendoza College of Business are not restrictedto a particular advisor.
 Students may work with any available advisor or may choose to work only with the advisor of his or her choice.
-To learn more about the staff of the Undergraduate Advising Office, click here.
+To learn more about the staff in the Office of Undergraduate Studies, click here.
 While walk-in advising is available, it is strongly recommended that you call 574-631-6602 to make an appointment.

-Q. Where is the Undergraduate Advising office and when is it open?
+Q. Where is the Office of Undergraduate Studies and when is it open?

 A. Academic Advising is in 101 Mendoza.